 Looking to improve your aim?
-This guide provides tips on improving your accuracy in Fortnite Battle Royale.
+This guide provides tips on how to improve your accuracy in Fortnite Battle Royale!!

 Table of Contents